-Payments above are only those made in capacity as Director.
-They do not include amounts for
+1 Payments above are only those made in capacity as Director.
+They do not include amounts for other services paid.
+Related party payments have been disclosed in Note 20.

-Mr Howson has forgiven his directors fee for the year to 30 June 2021.
+2 Mr Howson has forgiven his directors fee for the year to 30 June 2022.